Ann Arbor Jaycees Fourth of July Parade Tips

-This year’s forecast is for sun, so you may want to find some shade.
-Fortunately the temperatures are not expected to be too hot (70-75 during the parade time).
-The trees on the diag and the buildings on State St provide good shade.
+Early forecast for the Fourth of July is hot temperatures.
+You may want to find shade to watch the parade.
+The trees on the Diag and the buildings on State St provide good shade.
 You can also find shade on Main St.

 Are you watching the parade with someone with limited mobility?
 Your best bet will be to watch the parade from somewhere that you can drop them off near the parade route and then go park your car.
 I also suggest watching from the shade and in a less crowded area so that they have room to setup a chair.

 What to Bring to Ann Arbor Fourth of July Parade

 Yes, even as spectators you should come to the parade prepared.
 At a minimum I would bring a bag for candy/literature/goodies.
 If you have multiple children, separate bags may be a good idea to prevent fighting over who the goodies belong to.
 It may also be worth bringing a separate bag to recycle all the political handouts you’ll get that can go straight in the recycling bin when you get home – especially if you’re like me and don’t live in the city of Ann Arbor and aren’t eligible to vote for most of the candidates.

 Prepare to be outside for over an hour.
 I suggest sun screen and water bottles at a minimum.